Sandeep Lamichhane: International career

 In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.
 He was the leading wicket-taker during the tournament, with 24 dismissals in six matches.

 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.
 On 12 February 2020, in the match against the United States in the 2020 Nepal Tri-Nation Series, Lamichhane took his first five-wicket haul in an ODI match.
 His career best figures of 6/16 restricted USA to joint lowest ever total in ODI history for 35.
 On 29 February 2020, in the match against Malaysia in the Eastern Region group of the 2020 Asia Cup Qualifier, Lamichhane became the first bowler for Nepal to take 100 wickets in Twenty20 cricket.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.

 On 11 October 2021, Lamichhane was named the ICC Player of the Month by the International Cricket Council.

 In December 2021, Lamichhane was announced as the new captain of the Nepal national team by the Cricket Association of Nepal (CAN) after Gyanendra Malla was sacked, along with former vice-captain Dipendra Singh Airee, over disciplinary issues.

 In April 2023, Lamichhane became the fastest bowler to complete 100 One Day International wickets in terms of matches (42).

 In May 2023, he was player of the series in the 2023 ACC Men's Premier Cup.

 In October 2023, he decided to rest for the Nepal Tri-nation T20I tournament hosted by Nepal, citing personal reasons, as per the secretary of CAN Paras Khadka.

+In January 2026, Lamichhane was named in Nepal's squad for 2026 T20I World Cup.